 The sole purpose of such a landing page is to get visitors to sign up and subscribe.

 This example from Campaign Monitor describes it best.

 Tell a friend

-So, instead of directing them to your home page, which contains almost all the information about the various services you offer, you can focus on specific funnels – building landing pages with far fewer elements than any other page on your website – that only seeks to get them to sign up.
+So, instead of directing visitors to your home page, which contains almost all the information about the various services you offer, you can focus on specific funnels that only seek to get them to sign up.